IbraheemTaha/Study_Resources/Books/ML/Names_Links.md

 ## 7 - Machine Learning: A Practical Approach on the Statistical Learning Theory
 This book presents the Statistical Learning Theory in a detailed and easy to understand way, by using practical examples, algorithms and source codes by **Rodrigo Fernandes de Mello, and Moacir Antonelli Ponti** .

+## 8 Machine Learning: A Probabilistic Perspective (Adaptive Computation and Machine Learning series) Illustrated Edition

+The book is written in an informal, accessible style, complete with pseudo-code for the most important algorithms. **_Machine Learning: A Probabilistic Perspective (Adaptive Computation and Machine Learning series) Illustrated Edition
+_** by **Kevin P. Murphy**.